-The representative images have been scanned from a single QA section from a single array.
+The representative images have been taken from a single spot from a single QA section from a single array.
 Four different replicate TMA blocks were made for this series, each of which has different tissue cores.
 Even the same tissue core at a deeper section would not exactly match a more superficial section due to the variability inherent in tissue architecture.

-Can I use antigen retrieval methods (boiling, microwave, pressure cooker, etc) on these sections?
+Can I use antigen retrieval methods (boiling, microwave, pressure cooker, etc) on these sections --